-Similarly, the LMTP 2040 tries very hard to spread the transport architecture island-wide, but it is undeniable that the greatest connectivity is planned for the southern part of Singapore.
+Similarly, the LMTP 2040 tries very hard to spread the transport architecture island-wide (such as the Cross Island Line and the Jurong Region Line), but it is undeniable that the greatest long-term connectivity is planned for the southern part of Singapore.

-For example, the Thomson-East Coast Line (from Woodlands to Sungei Bedok via Marina South) is targeted to be completed by 2024, with an eventual extension all the way to Changi Airport.
+For example, the Thomson-East Coast Line (from Woodlands to Sungei Bedok – via Marina Bay and Marina South) is targeted to be completed by 2024, with an eventual extension all the way to Changi Airport.

 Construction is already in progress to make the existing Circle Line a complete loop, by joining HarbourFront station to Marina Bay station.
-Expected to be completed in 2025, this 4km extension will have three new stations – Keppel, Cantonment and Prince Edward, and will prepare the ground for the upcoming Greater Southern Waterfront.
+Expected to be completed in 2025, this 4km extension will have three new stations – Keppel, Cantonment and Prince Edward, and will prepare the ground for the development of the Greater Southern Waterfront.

-In addition, a new MRT line stretching from North to South, and serving the Greater Southern Waterfront is being contemplated under the latest LTMP.
+Further into the future, a new MRT line stretching from North to South, and serving the Greater Southern Waterfront is being contemplated under the latest Land Transport Master Plan.